AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

    from google.colab import files uploaded = files.upload()
    ```
-5. Copy & Paste the code snipped into the Notebook
+5. Copy & Paste the code snipped *from Section 4* into the Notebook and run the code
-6. Share the script with your team if you want to collaborate
+7. Share the script with your team if you want to collaborate

 ---